 Log-in and password recovery

-Most customer service portals require people to log in to access gated content, private resources, and other internal information.
+Some companies require their customers to log in to access gated content, private resources, and other internal information on the customer care portal.
 Naturally, you’ll need to create a login page where people can do just that.
-Be sure to account for people inevitably forgetting their credentials by including a password recovery functionality as well.
+Be sure to account for people inevitably forgetting their credentials by including a password recovery functionality.

 Profile information and personal preferences

-So, having a section of your portal where people can intuitively and efficiently update their customer profiles is essential.
+So, it is essential to have a section of your portal where people can intuitively and efficiently update their customer profiles.

 Customer page

-Not all customer service portals have customer pages, but many businesses find them to be very handy tools.
-They provide management with an overview of everyone involved with their business and all their data at any given moment, whether they’re full-time employees, independent contractors, or customers.
+Not all customer service portals have customer pages, but many businesses find them handy tools.
+They give management an overview of everyone involved with their business and all their data at any given moment, whether they’re full-time employees, independent contractors, or customers.

 Customer-facing content